1. Preamble: referenced user accounts

 4. Configuration and compilation instructions

-command to configure OpenSRF, and the make
+Use the configure command to configure OpenSRF, and the make command to

 build OpenSRF.
 The default installation prefix (PREFIX) for OpenSRF is